FOSSRIT/sugar-quickstart/README.md

     -activity.py (this is empty)

 <h2>What is not included in this Quickstart(you make these):</h2>
     - icon.svg
     - an actvity.py file
     - a dist folder with a .xo file

 <h2>Files needed:</h2>

 <h3>1.)
 Activity.py</h3>

     - Needs to be coded in python
- - Needs to be placed into a class structure (your activity will not function correctly if it isn't contained within a class) 'class exampleActivity(activity.Activity): def __init__(self, handle):'
+    - Needs to be placed into a class structure (your activity will not function correctly if it isn't contained within a class) class exampleActivity(activity.Activity): def __init__(self, handle):

 <h3>2.)
 Icon</h3>